Convergence and Implicit Bias of Gradient Flow on Overparametrized Linear Networks: Numerical Verification

 For comparison, we also consider the balanced initialization that corresponds to the same end-to-end matrix.
 For a given $\Theta(0)=U(0)V^T(0)$, we choose an arbitrary $Q\in\mathbb{R}^{h\times m}$ with $Q^TQ=I_m$, then a balanced initialization is given by \ben U_\mathrm{balanced}(0)=\Theta(0)\lhp \Theta^T(0)\Phi_1\Phi_1^T\Theta(0)\rhp^{-1/4}Q^T,\quad V_\mathrm{balanced}(0)=\lhp \Theta^T(0)\Phi_1\Phi_1^T\Theta(0)\rhp^{1/4}Q\,. \een Such initialization ensures the imbalanced is the zero matrix while keeping the end-to-end matrix as $\Theta(0)$.
 We note here the choice of $Q$ does not affect the error trajectory $E(t)$, hence the loss $\mathcal{L}(t)$.

 From Fig.\ref{fig1_imbalance}, we see that given fixed step size, the convergence rate is improved as we increase the level of the imbalance at initialization and the balanced initialization is the slowest among all cases.
-Notably, in case 3, our bound is almost tight.
-For case 2, our bound is tight in characterizing the asymptotic rate of convergence.
-Our analysis does not provide convergence guarantee for the balanced case, while~\citet{arora2018convergence,arora2018optimization} have shown linear convergence for certain cases with zero imbalance at initialization.
-This suggests the need of a unified convergence analysis, that is applicable for both balanced and imbalanced initialization, to obtain tighter convergence guarantees.
-This is subject of current research.
+Notably, our lower bound on instantaneous rate is reasonably good for all cases except for case 2 at early training stage.

+Moreover, the randomly initialized end-to-end function $\sigma_U\sigma_VU_0V_0^T$ has zero margin, as there is no bound provided for the balance case (Middle plot in Figure \ref{fig_imbalance_main}).
+Therefore, the margin-based convergence analysis~\citep{arora2018optimization} relies on carefully chosen initial end-to-end function and fail on the case of random initialization.
+On the contrary, random initialization almost surely yields a non-zero imbalance matrix, and our bound accounts for the effect of imbalance in convergence, resulting a much tighter bound on the rate.